-Chad Wheeler trial date moved to July 22
+Trial date for former Seahawk Chad Wheeler moved back

-The trial for former Seahawk offensive lineman Chad Wheeler, who faces three charges relating to a domestic violence case, has been rescheduled for July 22, according to King County court records.
+The trial for former Seahawk offensive lineman Chad Wheeler, who faces three charges relating to a domestic violence case, which had been set to begin June 1 has been moved back.

-The case had been set for June 1 but has been moved back in part to allow for additional time for discovery.
+A King County spokesman said Tuesday a case setting hearing has been set for July 15 by agreement of the parties, at which time a trial date may be set.

+The case setting hearing provides the judge information about the status of the case — the exchange of information (discovery) and establishing future court dates.
+A more specific timeline for the trial is expected to be determined by the parties at or shortly after the case setting hearing, according to a spokesman.

 This is the second time the date has been moved, It had originally been set for April 6.
+But re-schedulings are common to allow more time for discovery.

 The trial will be held at the Maleng Regional Justice Center in Kent.